pypeit/PypeIt/doc/tutorials/mosfire_howto.rst

 The "-o" specifies to over-write any existing science output files.
 As there are none, it is superfluous but we recommend (almost) always using it.

-The :doc:`running` doc describes the process in some more detail.
+The :doc:`../running` doc describes the process in some more detail.

 Inspecting Files
 ================